Photo for website

 Nigel di Castiglione

-I have lived in Cambridgeshire and worked in 15 other local communities for the the past 10 years.
+I have lived in Cambridgeshire since 2015 and worked for 10 years in 15 other local communities as a Church of England clergyman.
 Coming to Hilton in January 2025, from Elsworth, was part of laying down that role and embracing a new start.
-The role of Deputy Clerk gives me the opportunity to serve and invest in the place we live in as well as finding out how it works best.
+I joined HPC as The Deputy Clerk at the end of August 2025 and was appointed Clerk and Responsible Financial Officer consequent upon the departure of my predecessor, Nicola Webster.

-My other interests include membership of the Huntingdon Male Voice Choir, Fenstanton Bowls Club, supporting the village church and exploring the area on my new electrical bike!
+My other interests include membership of the Huntingdon Male Voice Choir, Fenstanton Bowls Club, supporting the village church and exploring the area on my new electric bike!

 Email: